sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 The algorithm presented above is Las Vegas.
 Is there a [Monte Carlo Algorithm](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm) for constructing a BST of expected height $$O(\log n)$$?

 The height of the tree depeneds on the sequence of insertions.
 There are $$n!$$ ways to insert $$n$$ elements of an array into a binary search tree.
-But only 2 of these would give a completley skew tree.
+This is different from the number of distinct BSTs possible which is the n'th [Catalan Numvber](https://en.wikipedia.org/wiki/Catalan_number).
+Only 2 of these would give a completley skew tree.
 A lot of permutations would result in trees which are well balanced.
 Number of permutations of $$1,2,...n$$ that result in a binary search tree with the minimum possible height is given by the sequence in [this OEIS page](https://oeis.org/A076615).

 A very simple Monte Carlo algorithm would be: